whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 ### 16 - Build Your Spiritual Strength

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #26<br/>Release what isn't working</div>
 </b><div class="rev-act-body">Reflect on your life, and think of one belief you have that isn't working.
 Do you keep voting, hoping someday the government won't be corrupt?
-Do you believe people are inclined to sin or that obedience is good or do you have shame about your body, and so you have self-doubt or low self-worth?
+Do you believe people are inclined to sin or that obedience is good?
+Do you have shame about your body, and so you have self-doubt or low self-worth?
 Do you think rich people are better than poor, and you judge people by how much money they have instead of how much they serve the people around them?
 Do you believe other people are basically untrustworthy, and so you struggle to form deeply trusting relationships?<br/><br/>Take some time and think of a belief or attitude that hasn't served you, and embrace one that might serve you better.</div></div>